Asquera/elasticsearch-workshop-book/src/queries/aggregations/terms_aggs.md

 ## Exercise

+See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html) on `terms` aggregation.

-✅ Build a search query with a `terms` aggregation to group all documents by `genre`.
+✅ Build a search query with a `terms` aggregation to count all documents by `genre`.

 <details>
 <summary>Possible solution</summary>